encode/starlette/docs/middleware.md

 Any request with an `Origin` header.
 In this case the middleware will pass the request through as normal, but will include appropriate CORS headers on the response.

+## SessionMiddleware

+Adds signed cookie-based HTTP sessions.
+Session information is readable but not modifiable.

+Access or modify the session data using the `request.session` dictionary interface.

+The following arguments are supported:

+* `secret_key` - Should be a random string.
+* `session_cookie` - Defaults to "session".

 ## HTTPSRedirectMiddleware

 Enforces that all incoming requests must either be `https` or `wss`.
 Any incoming